neontribe/Linked_Development/README.md

 $ git clone https://github.com/neontribe/Linked-Data.git
 $ tklpatch turnkey-core-12.0-squeeze-x86.iso Linked-Data/linked-data/

-note the patch is currently being tested against turnkey-core-13.0rc-wheezy-i386 ready for the wheezy debian release.

 Should result in you having a turnkey-core-12.0-squeeze-x86-patched.iso.

+NB: the patch is currently being tested against turnkey-core-13.0rc-wheezy-i386 ready for the wheezy debian release.

+the linked-data server can be reconfigured as root running update_linked_data from the command line
+once running, the user 'linked-data' is created with ssh access.

 look in linked-data/conf/pre-overlay for a list of installed packages.
-the linked-data server can be reconfigured as root running update_linked_data from the command line
-once running a user 'linked-data' is created and has ssh access.